UnitedHealth Group Inc (UNH)'s Winning Formula: Financial Metric

 UnitedHealth Group Inc (UNH, Financial) has recently been in the spotlight, drawing interest from investors and financial analysts due to its robust financial stance.
-With shares currently priced at $470, UnitedHealth Group Inc has witnessed a daily gain of 5.47%, marked against a three-month change of -8.67%.
+With shares currently priced at $496.63, UnitedHealth Group Inc has witnessed a daily loss of 0.9%, marked against a three-month change of -2.88%.
 A thorough analysis, underlined by the GF Score, suggests that UnitedHealth Group Inc is well-positioned for substantial growth in the near future.

 What Is the GF Score?